willbryanta/drinkew/README.md

 Drinkew is a place for users to share reviews of drinks they've tried and invite their friends to join the fun! _Sign Up now to start reviewing!_

+## Getting Started

+You can access the deployed app which is hosted at [render.com](https://render.com/) at this link [https://drinkew.onrender.com/](https://drinkew.onrender.com/)

+To view the planning materials please message me on [my profile](https://www.linkedin.com/public-profile/settings?trk=d_flagship3_profile_self_view_public_profile) as this consisted of hardwritten notes and diagrams.
+See the Appendix for an example ERD (which was not ultimately used).

 ## Table of Contents

 - [Tech-Stack](#tech-stack)